Careers in Records Management

 Continued Career Development

-Once qualified, records managers are encouraged to undertake the Archives and Records Association's Registration Scheme, which demonstrates a commitment to continuing professional development and improves career prospects.
+Once qualified, records managers are encouraged to undertake the Archives and Records Association's Professional Development Programme, which demonstrates a commitment to continuing professional development and improves career prospects.